avyas4/GoLend/README.md

 # GoLend

-This is the repository for standalone GoLend Application
+This is the repository for standalone GoLend pplication

 ## Setup